uo294319/MoneyTrackerGUI/doc/dev.md

         - Wallet -> Radial button (All, Expenses, Income)
         - Customize view
       - Help
-        - Documentation (link to github docs)
+        - Documentation
-        - About (link to github readme)
+        - About

    2. Different layouts
       - Both JFrame and mainPanel use AbsoluteLayout.

 > [!NOTE]
-> Resize is not allowed as it breaks the distribution of GUI components.
+> Resize is not allowed in some windows as it breaks the distribution of the components.

-   3. Actions
+   3. Events
-      - View modifies entries shown
+      - "View/Wallet" radio buttons are synchronized with the tabbed pannel.
-        - Wallet synchronized with the tabbed pannel.
+      - "Open sample" adds some predefined enties to the table

-   4. Keyboard restrictions
+   4. Keyboard restrictions (inside add entry window)
       - Only allows digits and one dot in the amount.
-      - Only allows letters and numbers in the tag
+      - Only allows letters and numbers in the tag.

    5. Dynamic tables inside each element (all/expenses/income) of the tabbed pannel.
       - Modified with buttons left (Add, delete, Mod)
-      - Also with main menu -> File -> add entry, delete all entries
+      - Also with main menu -> File -> "Add entry", "Clear all entries".

 1. Multiple windows
    1. Main -> Secondary